“You know what’s really cool? Wake up every morning, decide what you feel like doing, and do it.”

 ― Amanda Palmer

-I am thinking of making a CD or putting on a tour with a Crowdfunding scheme like Kickstarter.
+I am thinking of making a putting on some charity gigs with a Crowdfunding scheme like Kickstarter.

 Amanda Palmer, a New York based singer songwriter, had enjoyed a successful musical career.
 In 2012 she announced on her blog she had launched her new CD on Kickstarter and those who were prepared to support her would get a copy of her CD via download.